Name declaration for children 18 and older

 - Valid passport of the applicant

-- If applicant is not a Canadian citizen: Permanent Resident Card or valid Canadian visa
+- If applicant is not a Canadian citizen: Permanent Resident Card (front and back) or valid Canadian visa

-- Current passports of both parents, if applicable: German passport/s of German parent/s issued before and still valid at time of birth of the applicant
+- Current passports of both parents, additionally: German passport/s of German parent/s issued before birth PLUS German passport/s of German parent/s issued after the of birth of the applicant OR “Staatsangehörigkeitsausweis”, if present

-- Official marriage certificate of parents (if married in Canada: “long form”, issued by the respective province; marriage certificates issued by religious institutions or marriage license / proof of solemnization of marriage are not sufficient.)
+- Official marriage certificate of parents (if married in Canada: issued by Vital Statistics; marriage certificates issued by religious institutions or marriage license / proof of solemnization of marriage are not sufficient)

-- If applicable: Proof of dissolution of marriage of parents (divorce decree or death certificate of one parent)
+- If applicable: Proof of dissolution of parents’ marriage or prior marriages of each parent (court decree or death certificate of former spouse)

-- If German parent is a naturalized German citizen: German certificate of naturalization
+- If the German parent was naturalized in Germany: certificate of naturalization

-- If German parent was naturalized in Canada: Canadian certificate of naturalization and “Beibehaltungsgenehmigung”
+- If the German parent was naturalized in Canada: Canadian certificate of naturalization + “Beibehaltungsgenehmigung”